Galileo-dev/Dynamic-Wallpaper/README.md

 # BackgroundChanger
 Changes the background depending on the time of day.

+#Installation
+1. Downlaod The repository
+2.